matteoferla/validation_of_venus_ddG/README.md

 First, the data was scored via the protein module of Michelanglo —see [scoring Jupyter notebook](scoring.md)—.
 Then it was analysed —see [analyse Jupyter notebook](analyse.md).

+The dataset used the less-biased ProTherm dataset from [Frenz et al. 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7579412/).
+This provides empirical kcal/mol and residue indices as PDB residue indices —the code nevertheless checked that the starting residue was consistent.

-Three axes were tested, what is the effect of:
+Three axes were tested, at first, to assess the effect of:

 * neighbourhood radius
 * scorefunction
 * cartesian or dihedral

-The dataset used the ProTherm dataset from [Frenz et al. 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7579412/).
-This provides empirical kcal/mol and residue indices as PDB residue indices —the code nevertheless checked that the starting residue was consistent.
+NB. that neighbourhood is written accidentally in British English in the code

+Additionally, silent mutation for the dataset were tasted with x3 cycles, 12 Å neighbourhood and ref2015 scorefunction.

+Subsequently:

+* scoring globally or only neighbourhood
+* constraining the boundary of the neighbourhood
+* preventing relax from outputting a worse value

+## Scorefunctions, radius and cartersian

 In [Park et al. 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5515585/) cartesian FastRelax is suggested to be better, LocalRelax mover (for complexes) uses cartesian space to start with.
-So it was tested.
+So cartesian space was tested.

 In the Rosetta database folder there are two scorefunction derived from this paper and another paper, where `beta_nov15`, became `ref2015` and is further described in [Alford et al. 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5717763/).